KlipperScreen/KlipperScreen/docs/macros.md

 ## Recommended

 !!! note
-     If you have already installed other UIs then you may have this macros already, and it's usually asked by KIAUH
+     If you have already installed other UIs then you may have these macros already, and it's usually asked by KIAUH

 None of the following macros are strictly required for KlipperScreen, but they provide the toolhead parking at pause and cancel.